Silicate/django-cms-prod/README.md

 Most of this setup comes from the excellent tutorial on https://uwsgi.readthedocs.org/en/latest/tutorials/Django_and_nginx.html

+This repo is a fork of https://github.com/dockerfiles/django-uwsgi-nginx, I made some fixes to have the image working out-of-the-box.

 Feel free to clone this and modify it to your liking.
 And feel free to contribute patches.

 ### Build and run
 * docker build -t webapp .
-* docker run -d webapp
+* docker run -d -p 80:80 webapp

+### Test

+`curl localhost`

+You should see the HTML source of Django welcome page.

 ### How to insert your application